 5. Has your institution recently hosted a conference or symposium on topics related to planetary health?
-Yes, the medical school has hosted at least one conference or symposium on topics related to 4 planetary health in the past year.
-Yes, the institution has hosted at least one conference or symposium on topics related to 3 planetary health in the past year.
-Yes, the institution has hosted a conference on topics related to planetary health in the past three 2 years.
-The institution has not hosted any conferences directly, but they have provided financial support 1 for a local planetary health event.
-No, the institution has not hosted a conference on topics related to planetary health in the past 0 three years.
-Score explanation: No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+4 Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year.
+3 Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+2 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
+1 The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+O No, the institution has not hosted a conference on topics related to planetary health in the past three years.

+Score explanation: IUPUI is hosting the Indiana Sustainability and Resilience Conference on February 17, 2023.
+The conference "connects Hoosier climate leaders to the knowledge, tools, and resources that can accelerate climate action and resilience efforts in Indiana".

 6. Is your medical school a member of a national or international planetary health or ESH organization?

-1 Yes, the medical school is a member of a national or international planetary health or ESH organization 0 No, the medical school is not a member of such an organization Score explanation: IUSM is a member of the Global Consortium on Climate and Health Education.
+Yes, the medical school is a member of a national or international planetary health or ESH organization

-Section Total (x out of 17) 6 Section Total (x out of 17) U
+0 No, the medical school is not a member of such an organization

+Score explanation: IUSM is a member of Global Consortium on Climate and Health Education and of the Association for the Advancement of Sustainability in Higher Education.

+Are there additional research resources offered at your medical school or institution not yet asked about that you would like to describe?
+If so, please do so below.